morandi622/Competitive-Retail-Intelligence/README.md

 This can be represented as P<sub>i</sub><sub>j</sub><sub>k</sub> = P<sub>i</sub> A<sub>j</sub> B<sub>k</sub> for observed price P for product i in store j and region k.
 A and B are multiplicative factors of the order of the unity.

-Collected prices are provided in a â€œprices.csvâ€ file, which describes prices collected for products, represented as UPC, at a specific physical store locations, represented as Store ID.
+Collected prices are provided in a 'prices.csv' file, which describes prices collected for products, represented as UPC, at a specific physical store locations, represented as Store ID.
 It is also included a json file for the 'Banner' and 'Region' fields corresponding to a certain 'Store ID'.

 The code is written in python.
 There is 1 routine: